Borwe/wasm_nvim/README.md

 ## Aim:

 Write a library to interface between Lua, and wasm, for enabling communication between plugins and the Neovim apis.
-The library language is Rust, as it is to be dynamically loaded via lua, using the neovim, instead of going via the rpc route which creates a networking bottleneck between two or more different process, this route allows for a single process **(NEOVIM)** , while also a plugin ecosystem that allows any programming language that can compile to wasm.
+The library language is Rust, as it is to be dynamically loaded via lua, using the neovim api, instead of going via the rpc route which creates a networking bottleneck between two or more different process, this route allows for a single process **(NEOVIM)** , while also a plugin ecosystem that allows any programming language that can compile to wasm.

 ## Performance: